Data Loss Prevention Policy Template

 Prerequisites for creating Microsoft Exchange DLP templates:

-- Set up the exchange server – see this TechNet article for details.
+- Set up the Exchange server

 - Receive permission from the security team or relevant authorities to create a DLP policy.